Endangered condor may have hatched in Zion National Park

 SALT LAKE CITY (AP) — There’s likely a new baby condor at Zion National Park in southwest Utah.

-Park rangers said Thursday that they suspect a pair of endangered California condors has hatched their first egg because of behavior changes between the male and female birds.
+Park rangers said Thursday that they suspect a pair of endangered California condors has hatched their first egg because of behavior changes between the birds.

 They estimate the chick to be about 3 weeks old.